ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 Right now the Aligns directory only contains target sequences.

-8. Put a copy of the *O. niloticus* loci in there as well, as this will be our outgroup taxon in phylogenetic analyses: `cp O_niloticus_References/*.fasta Aligns`.
+8. Put a copy of the *O. niloticus* loci in there as well, as this will be our outgroup taxon in phylogenetic analyses:`cp /home/l/lcl_uoteeb462/eeb462starter/O_niloticus_References/*.fasta Aligns/`.

+Also add a copy of `muscle` for your `$SCRATCH` folder: `cp /home/l/lcl_uoteeb462/eeb462starter/muscle $SCRATCH`

 Now let’s concatenate and align our loci!